hapax/hapax.github.io/assets/maximal.md

 Let's summarise the story so far.
 Surveyors observe that $\Delta x^2 + \Delta y^2$ is unchanged, however they choose to orient their measuring sticks.
-This suggests that the land they measure is a flat plane, since in this setting, they can prove the invariance from Pythagoras' theorem.
+This suggests they model the land as a flat plane, since in this setting, they can prove the invariance from Pythagoras' theorem.
 Finally, by thinking more carefully about relative orientation, they can precisely relate measurements in their